SirwanAfifi/sirwanafifi.github.io/_posts/2019-03-07-Hosting-WCF-Service.md

 Install-Package Topshelf
 ```

-The next step is wrapping yuor service functionality inside a classs with two methods `Start` and `Stop` these methods are going to be used by TopShelf to start and stop the service:
+The next step is wrapping your service functionality inside a class with two methods `Start` and `Stop` these methods are going to be used by TopShelf to start and stop the service:

 ```csharp